liflab/beepbeep-3-book/markdown/custom/README.md

 - - -

 In this chapter, we have seen how BeepBeep's functionalities can be extended by letting users invent their own `Processor` and `Function` objects.
 All of BeepBeep's palettes are created in this way: a palette is just a pre-compiled JAR bundle of classes that depend on BeepBeep's core (and possibly other external libraries).
-We strongly encourage the reader to experiment with creating new processors specfic to the use cases they may encounter.
+We strongly encourage the reader to experiment with creating new processors specific to the use cases they may encounter.
 It is hoped that BeepBeep's palette architecture, combined with its simple extension mechanisms, will help third-party users contribute to the BeepBeep ecosystem by developing and distributing extensions suited to their own needs.

 <!-- :wrap=soft: -->